Mpox (previously known as monkeypox)

 Transmission

-• contaminated materials or items such as clothing, bedding or towels.
+• touching contaminated materials or items such as clothing, bedding, towels or personal items

 Prevention